wpdk/wpdk/README.md

 ~~~{.sh}
 .\wpdk\test\nvmf\nvmf_tgt.bat
 ~~~

+Access to physical NVMe disks requires use of the 'netuio' and 'virt2phys' drivers from the 'windows' branch of [dpdk-kmods](https://github.com/wpdk/spdk).

 Note:
 * This project builds upon the excellent work being done by the DPDK community to add support for Windows.